 Galcom has also been asked to support relief efforts with communication equipment.
 When power lines are down, how can victims receive vital information on where to find clean water, food, or medical attention?
 Galcom has distributed thousands of solar-powered, fix-tuned radios to supply people with the means to hear important emergency broadcasts.
 What happens when broadcasting operations are down as well?

 Introducing the OmniStation, an all-in-one portable FM broadcast station.
 In about one hour, this microphone-to-antenna solution can be on the air.
-Main studio and broadcast components are contained in rugged air shippable boxes.
+Main studio and broadcast components are contained in two rugged flight cases.
 These can also be taken as accompanied baggage on a commercial flight.
-The OmniStation comes with a high-gain omnidirectional antenna and runs on 110/230 AC, 24 VDC, or solar.
+The OmniStation comes with a high-gain omnidirectional antenna and runs on universal voltage 100-240 AC.

 - 2 microphones and table stands